Beth (song)

-"Beth" is a song by American rock band Kiss, originally released on their 1976 album Destroyer.
-Although drummer Peter Criss has gotten credit over the years for writing the song, he was not truly the composer.
-Criss had a hand in a demo called “Beck,” but his friend, Stan Penridge, was the main writer.
-Producer Bob Ezrin turned it into “Beth” for the album.
-Casablanca Records released it as a single in August 1976, after it was released as the B-side of "Detroit Rock City".
-"Beth" is Kiss's biggest commercial hit in the United States; it reached #7 on the Billboard Hot 100, received a Gold Record certification from the RIAA, and won the 1977 People's Choice Award for "Favorite Song".
-In 2003, "Beth" ranked #3 in VH1's 25 Greatest Power Ballads.
+"Beth" is a ballad by American rock band Kiss, originally released on their fourth studio album Destroyer (1976).
+Composed by drummer Peter Criss, his friend Stan Penridge and producer Bob Ezrin, "Beth" was released as an A-side single by Casablanca Records in August 1976, due to its growing popularity after having been released the previous month as the B-side to "Detroit Rock City".
+"Beth" is Kiss's biggest commercial hit in the United States, reaching #7 on the Billboard Hot 100, receiving a Gold Record certification from the RIAA, and winning the 1977 People's Choice Award for "Favorite Song".

-The demo,"Beck", was penned largely by Penridge when he and Peter Criss were in the band Chelsea.
-During the recording of Destroyer, Criss showed it to Ezrin, who rearranged it and changed the title to "Beth".
-The ballad has appeared on several compilations and live albums, including Kiss Unplugged (1996), where the group performed it acoustically.
+The song, originally titled "Beck", was written by Criss and Penridge during their time with the band Chelsea.
+During the recording of Destroyer, Criss showed it to Ezrin, who made several changes to it and recommended changing its title to "Beth".
+Due to its positive commercial reception, the song appeared in many of Kiss' concerts, where Criss usually sang it over an instrumental track.
+"Beth" has appeared on most Kiss compilations and live albums, including Kiss Unplugged (1996), where the band performed it acoustically.

 Background

-During drummer Peter Criss's time in Chelsea, he and the group's guitarist Stan Penridge decided to write a song that mocked a woman named Becky, the wife of their bandmate, Mike Brand.
+During drummer Peter Criss's time in the band Chelsea, he and the group's guitarist Stan Penridge decided to write a song that mocked a woman named Becky, the wife of their bandmate Mike Brand.
 According to Criss, she regularly called the group during rehearsals to ask when her husband would come home, and this gave them the idea of composing the first verse of the song: "Beck, I hear you callin', but I can't come home right now.
 Me and the boys are playin', and we just can't find the sound".
-Criss has said he composed the song for his first wife, Lydia.
-That claim, however, has been refuted by several people, including Kiss bassist Gene Simmons, guitarist Paul Stanley, Ezrin, and Penridge.
+Criss has also said over the years that he composed the song for his first wife, Lydia.

 By 1975, Kiss had released three studio albums, in which Criss's compositional contributions were minimal; the only track on which he appeared credited was the instrumental track "Love Theme from Kiss", written by the four members of the band and included on their self-titled debut.
 Criss assumed the role of vocalist in other songs created by his bandmates; however, for Destroyer, Criss set himself the goal of adding one of his own compositions.
-During a limousine ride, Criss sang a fast-paced version of "Beck" for Simmons and Stanley, assuming they would not be interested in including a sentimental ballad on the album.
+During a limousine ride, Criss sang an uptempo version of "Beck" for Simmons and Stanley, assuming they would not be interested in including a sentimental ballad on the album.
 Simmons and Stanley suggested that he sing it to producer Bob Ezrin, who agreed to record it and assured him that it would be a success.
 Ezrin's decision was motivated by the fact that the band's other songs were primarily about sex, and he believed that "Beck" was a love song that "everyone would relate to".